June 7, 2022

 The latest location reinforcesIndustrious’ commitment to increasing their international presence.
 The company recently announced its acquisition of The Great Room and Welkin & Meraki, two premium flexible workplace providers in Asia and Europe respectively.
 Through the deals, Industrious added over 350,000 square feet to its workplace portfolio across 6 new markets: Singapore, Hong Kong, Bangkok, Paris, Brussels, and Eindhoven.
 The company has plans to double its international presence by the end of the year through takeovers and organic growth and continue to grow domestically.

 ABOUT EPIC INVESTMENT SERVICES

-Epic Investment Services, which includes its wholly owned subsidiary MDC Realty Advisors in the United States, is a fully integrated North American real estate platform.
-Headquartered in Toronto, Canada, and operating from offices in Canada and the United States, Epic has over $17.5 billion in assets under management.
-Epic’s portfolio comprises over 30 million square feet of office, retail, industrial and multi-family residential properties.
+Epic Investment Services is a fully integrated North American real estate platform.
+Headquartered in Toronto, Canada, and operating from offices in Canada and the United States, Epic has over $13 billion in assets under management.
+Epic’s portfolio comprises 22 million square feet of office, retail, industrial and multi-family residential properties.

 Industrious, the highest-rated workplace-as-a-service company, supports distributed, on-site, and hybrid work models.
 Industrious’ flexible terms enable companies to outsource their workplace experience to remain agile and competitive as they navigate the future of work.
 Boasting the highest NPS score in the industry, Industrious has set a new standard for what the workplace should look and feel like.
 Recognized as one of America’s 500 fastest-growing companies in 2020 by Inc. Magazine, Industrious offers flexible terms in more than 60 markets across the U.S., the U.K., Europe, and Asia.
 For more information, visit industriousoffice.com.